Massachusetts temporarily banning sale of vaping products

-BOSTON (AP) — The governor of Massachusetts on Tuesday declared a public health emergency and ordered a four-month ban on the sale of vaping products in the state.
+BOSTON (AP) — The governor of Massachusetts declared a public health emergency Tuesday and ordered a four-month ban on the sale of vaping products in the state, apparently the first action of its kind in the nation.

-Republican Gov. Charlie Baker’s order appears to be the first of its kind in the nation, though at least two states, Michigan and New York, have moved to ban vaping flavors.
+Republican Gov. Charlie Baker’s order was quickly approved by the state Public Health Council and applies to all vaping products and devices.
+The ban, though temporary, is broader than moves in at least two states, Michigan and New York, to ban only vape flavors.

-The temporary Massachusetts ban, though, would apply to all vaping products and devices.
-It must be approved by a health council that is nearly certain to do so.

 His announcement came amid growing concern about the health effects of vaping products, including deaths.